 You can request that we erase some or all of your Personal Data from our systems.
-Please note that if you request the deletion of information required to provide the Programme to you, your User Account will be deactivated and you will lose access to the Programme.
+Please note that if you request the deletion of information required to provide the Programme to you, your Member Account will be deactivated, and you will lose access to the Programme.

 9.3 Right to data portability:

 You can ask for a copy of your Personal Data in a machine-readable format.
 You can also request that we transmit the data to another controller where technically feasible.
 For the following, please email us at firstname.lastname@example.org

 9.4 Right to restriction of processing / Withdrawal of consent: